Julian-Bazo/odin-rock-paper-scissors/README.md

 # odin-rock-paper-scissors
 A beginner JavaScript project intended to simulate a multi-round rock paper scissors game.
-Currently working on the UI to enforce my understanding of DOM manipulation.
+UI has been fully worked up through DOM manipulation.